nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 ### Purpose of this guide
 This guide describes the software architecture and design of the SHOCO application.
 It will evolve throughout the design and implementation of each SHOCO release.
-Currently, this document is for the first public release of the application, SHOCO v1.0.
+Currently, this document is for the third public release of the application, SHOCO v2.1.

 ### Scope of this guide
 This document describes the software architecture and design for the implementation